metno/celestial/README.md

 Responsible for this repository is Håkon Tansem (haakont@met.no)

 ## Status
-This project is currently under development.
+This project is currently in beta phase.

 # Getting started